harshankur/officeParser/README.md

 # officeParser
 A Node.js library to parse text out of any office file.

-~~Currently supports docx.
-Support for pptx and xlsx coming soon~~ ~~Currently supports docx and pptx. xlsx support coming soon.~~

-##### Update
-*Supports docx, pptx and xlsx files.
-Investigating possibilities of fetching text from doc, ppt, pps, xls files.*
+Currenty supports docx, pptx and xlsx files.

+#### Update
+* 2019/04/22 - Added file extension validations.
+Removed errors for excel files with no drawing elements.
+* 2019/04/19 - Support added for xlsx files.
+* 2019/04/18 - Support added for pptx files.